BerkeleyLab/upcxx/example/gpu_vecadd/README.md

 `upcxx-run -n 4 ./cuda_vecadd`
 `upcxx-run -n 4 ./hip_vecadd`

-When targeting HIP devices it is also usefule to specify the `HIPCCARCH_FLAGS` variable, since without it GPU kernels might not be generated.
+When targeting CUDA devices it is useful to specify the `NVCCARCH_FLAGS` variable, since compiling device code for the correct GPU architecture can improve performance.
+There is also a `HIPCCARCH_FLAGS` that can be used for properly targeting a HIP device.
 For AMD MI100 GPUs (like those found on OLCF's Spock), set `HIPCCARCH_FLAGS` to `gfx908`.
 For AMD MI250X GPUs (like those found on OLCF's Crusher), use `gfx90A`.